samantharwright/website/index.md

 <h2>About me</h2>

-<p>I'm a Senior Interaction/UX Designer with 7 years’ experience in the public sector, working to GDS and NHS service standards.
+<p>I’m a Senior Interaction/UX and Service Designer with 7 years’ experience in the public sector, working to GDS and NHS service standards.
 </p>

 <p>I enjoy solving complex problems to make things easier and simpler for users.</p>